Benedetti–Wehrli Stadium

-Benedetti–Wehrli Stadium is a stadium in Naperville, Illinois.
+Benedetti–Wehrli Stadium, formerly Cardinal Stadium, is a stadium in Naperville, Illinois.
 It is primarily used for American football, soccer and track and field and has a seating capacity of 5,500.
+It was home to Chicago Fire FC of Major League Soccer from 2002 to 2003.

 History

-Benedetti–Wehrli Stadium is named after two North Central College alumni: Albert Benedetti and Richard Wehrli.
-The stadium opened in 1999 for North Central College and was used by the Chicago Fire in 2002 and 2003, when it was known as Cardinal Stadium.
+The athletic fields for North Central College, home to several NCAA Division III programs, were destroyed by a flood in July 1996 and were quickly repaired to allow the school's football team to play on a temporary field.
+Plans for a larger renovation of the football stadium and adjacent athletics facility were announced in January 1997, but later replaced with the development of a new complex anchored by a 5,000-seat football and soccer stadium.
+The $6.5 million complex included the new football stadium, indoor training facilities, a 750-seat baseball stadium, and a track-and-field stadium.

+The new stadium opened for a Cardinals football game on September 11, 1999, and initially retained its former name of Kroehler Field before being renamed Cardinal Stadium.
+The track-and-field area opened the following year and hosted the NCAA Division III men's outdoor track and field championships in May 2000.
+The natural grass playing surface was replaced with artificial turf in September 2001 due to the stadium's frequent events.
+Cardinal Stadium was renamed Benedetti–Wehrli Stadium in 2003 for two North Central College alumni and board members, Albert Benedetti and Richard Wehrli.

+Tenants and events

 Benedetti–Wehrli hosts two highly hyped high school football games featuring Naperville Central High School versus Naperville North High School and Waubonsie Valley High School versus Neuqua Valley High School.
 The stadium also serves as host to a competitive drum corps show hosted by The Cavaliers Drum and Bugle Corps of Rosemont, Ill., each summer.

-The stadium hosted the 2000 NCAA Division III Men's Outdoor Track and Field Championship.
-The stadium also served as a venue for the quarter finals of the 2000 Lamar Hunt U.S. Open Cup.
 In 2018, the stadium became the home field for the Chicago Wildfire of the American Ultimate Disc League.